erigones/esdc-docs/user-guide/install/admin-dc.rst

 .. note:: The **root** accounts in each virtual server have the first compute node's public SSH key set during installation and therefore are accessible from first compute node via SSH.

+.. warning:: The :ref:`Danube Cloud internal virtual servers<admin_dc>` cannot be reinstalled or redeployed to an existing *Danube Cloud* infrastructure.
+Please make sure that you perform regular :ref:`backups<backup>` of all *Danube Cloud* internal servers.

 .. note:: Zabbix is a registered trademark of `Zabbix LLC <http://www.zabbix.com>`_.